Installation and SetupInstallation - Each User Installation - Multi-user Language Translations Personalize Your Templates

 Example: Between Process 4 and 5

-The thing being processed is being produced according to some pre-determined (non-Lean) schedule — and then is "pushed" downstream — whether or not the next downstream process has any need for it.
+The thing being transformed is being produced according to some predetermined (non-Lean) schedule — and then is "pushed" downstream — whether or not the next downstream process has any need for it.

 There is almost always a pile of inventory or a backlog queue of whatever is being processed — which is why you will almost always see the triangle symbol on top of a push arrow.
 (Green triangle for physical inventory.
 Yellow triangle for a queue of something non-inventory that is being processed.)